Convex-Dev/convex-web/src/main/resources/markdown/dev_doc/cvm/data-types/set.md

 ;; -> #{2}
 ```

-Check whether a set is a subset of another one (all items in first set are present in second one):
+Check whether a set is a subset of another one (all items in the first set are present in the second one):

 ```clojure
 (subset? #{1 3}